RutronikSystemSolutions/RAB5_OSIRE_Hardware_Files/README.md

 # RAB5-OSIRE Hardware Design Files

 The RAB5-OSIRE is an evaluation board featuring the ams OSRAM OSIRE® E3731i and OSIRE® E5515 LEDs with a ams OSRAM AS1163 Stand-alone intelligent driver.
-The on-board RPX-1.5Q 1.5A 5V can provide more power for the external LED stripes.
+The on-board automitive power supply from RECOM RPX-1.5Q can provide more power for the external LED stripes.

 <img src="images/RAB5_OSIRE_top.jpg" style="zoom:90%;" />